Ivinco/WordPress-Sphinx-Search-plugin/readme.txt

 == Upgrade Notice ==

 = 2.0 =
-New configuration Wizard will help your better understand sphinx configuration and setup it properly.
+New configuration Wizard will help your easy setup sphinx configuration.
 Enhanced backend interface with more clear layout.
-Added keywords highlight for content of the_excerpt Wordpress tag
+Added keywords highlight of the_excerpt Wordpress tag.
+Fixed plenty of Bugs.

 == Changelog ==